-While I draw on a variety therapeutic methods, I believe that early life experiences and relationships can shape our strengths and challenges as adults.
+While we draw on a variety therapeutic methods, we believe that early life experiences and relationships can shape our strengths and challenges as adults.

-I incorporate a range of research-based modalities, including Psycho-education, Art Therapy, Mindfulness, Attachment Theory, and Cognitive therapies.
+We incorporate a range of modalities, including Mindfulness, Art Therapy, Narrative Therapy,

 As an adolescent moves through puberty, rapid physiological, sexual, cognitive, and emotional changes take place; thus my work with this age group demands a style of fluidity and flexibility that is profoundly different than that of a child or adult.
 Coupled with societal and peer influences, this can be a confusing and difficult period, often marked by anxiety and even moments of despair.